cuckoosandbox/cuckoo/docs/book/usage/start.rst

       --help                  Show this message and exit.

     Commands:
-      api
+      api          Operate the Cuckoo REST API.
-      clean        Utility to clean the Cuckoo Working Directory... community    Utility to fetch supplies from the Cuckoo... distributed
+      clean        Clean the CWD and associated databases. community    Fetch supplies from the Cuckoo Community. distributed  Distributed Cuckoo helper utilities.
-      dnsserve
+      dnsserve     Custom DNS server.
+      import       Imports an older Cuckoo setup into a new CWD. init         Initializes Cuckoo and its configuration.
-      machine
+      machine      Dynamically add/remove machines.
-      migrate
+      migrate      Perform database migrations.
-      process      Process raw task data into reports. rooter
+      process      Process raw task data into reports. rooter       Instantiates the Cuckoo Rooter.
-      submit       Submit one or more files or URLs to Cuckoo. web          Starts the Cuckoo Web Interface or dumps its...
+      submit       Submit one or more files or URLs to Cuckoo. web          Operate the Cuckoo Web Interface.

 The ``--debug`` and ``--quiet`` flags increase and decrease the logging verbosity for the ``cuckoo`` command or any of its subcommands.